 This is part four of our series on how the South Dakota v.
 Wayfair decision has changed the landscape for businesses over the past three years.
-To get caught up, check out: Part I on major challenges and the future of nexus; Part II on the cost of compliance for businesses; and Part III on marketplace nexus.
-Stay tuned for the final article of the series on post-Wayfair audit trends.
+To get caught up, check out: Part I on major challenges and the future of nexus; Part II on the cost of compliance for businesses; and Part III on marketplace nexus; and Part V on audit trends.

 Thirty-eight states permit local jurisdictions to impose taxes.
 The authority of local jurisdictions to impose taxes varies state to state as well as the purpose of the taxes imposed.
 You may see local taxes for counties, cities, school districts, tribal lands, special purpose districts, and beyond.